Robird/roslyn-garage/docs/escaping-hell-why-both-humans-and-llms-need-asymmetric-delimiters.md

 ---

-### The Proposed Solution: Embrace Asymmetric (Distinct Left/Right) Delimiters for True Raw Literal Blocks
+### Embrace Asymmetric Delimiters for True Raw Blocks

 Imagine a world where block structures intended for **literal/raw content** are defined by clearly distinct opening and closing delimiters, much like: